Will there be a white Christmas? Met Office reveals snow prediction

 So what will it be this year?

-The Met Office’s current long-range forecast for Christmas week predicts spells of wind and rain, and “perhaps with some hill snow in the north”.
+The Met Office’s current forecast for Christmas week predicts “blustery showers, a mix of rain, sleet, some hill snow and soft hail being driven in by a strong to gale force northwesterly wind” but gradually turning more settled.
 Predictions should become more accurate closer to the date, so watch this space.

 Join our commenting forum